z4fL/evaluation-of-msc2025/README.md

 ## License

-No separate open-source license is granted for the contents of this repository unless otherwise stated.

-The repository is published as a **research artifact associated with the scientific publication**.
-The rights to third-party data, content, and resources referenced by the research remain with their respective owners.
+The **source code** in this repository (notebook, scripts) is licensed under the [MIT License](LICENSE), unless otherwise stated.
+You are free to use, modify, and redistribute the code with attribution.

+The **research paper** associated with this repository is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), as required by the publishing journal (JAIC).
+See the [publication](https://doi.org/10.30871/jaic.v9i6.11658) for details.

+Third-party data and sources are not included in this repository, see the [Dataset](#dataset) section above.